Congratulations and Go Cougs!

 Start learning the top 200 drugs

 Start learning information and the pronunciations for the top 200 drugs.
-This Pharmacy Times article lists the 2017 top 200 drugs and a link to a YouTube video with pronunciations and drug classes.
+You can find a list of the top 200 drugs through ClinCalc DrugStats Database and this YouTube playlist has pronunciations and drug classes.
 There are also phone applications, such as FlashRX, which can be helpful to learn these drugs.

 Investigate your career options

 With the changing landscape of health care, pharmacists are becoming more involved in patient care and as a result creating more career opportunities.
-View the list of these career options on the American Pharmacists Association website.
+You can learn more about the various pharmacy career paths from Pharmacy is Right for Me.
 If you find certain career paths interesting, you can strategically focus your studies to fit your passion during pharmacy school.

 Review our student organizations